Page created on June 3, 2021. Last updated on March 23, 2022 at 18:30

 Tremors are classified as either resting tremors or action tremors.
 Resting tremors occur during rest, while action tremors occur during voluntary movement.
-There are three subtypes of action tremor.
+There are two subtypes of action tremor:

 - Resting tremor – occurs in rest